mennooo/securing-ords/docs/users.md

 ## Glassfish JDBC Realm to User Repository
 Glassfish will be **deprecated** and therefore not the prefered approach.
 But since it still works, here's the config..

+Glassfish 5.0 will not deploy ords.war so please use Glassfish 4.1.2.

 ### JDBC Connection Pool
 Pool Name: OraclePool
 Resource Type: javax.sql.DataSource